pranav20395/healthsake/README.md

 Document Verification System: The patients will provide the documents to the healthcare professionals or organizations, which need to verify automatically.

-You can have the following types of verification in the system.
+We have the following types of verification in the system.

 - The patients issue verifiable documents and share them with healthcare professionals and organizations.
 - The healthcare professionals issue verifiable documents and share them with the patients.
 - Healthcare organizations issue verifiable documents and share them with the patients.

-Digital signatures and blockchain is used to share & verify the documents.
+Digital signatures and hasing is used to share & verify the documents.

 Some other features